vb64/django.admin.geomap/README.md

 ## Usage example

-You can run an example of using the library running on your local host.
+You can run an example of using the library on your local host.

 On the Windows platform, you must first install the following programs.